oliverbacsi/Sense_Hat_Progs/README.md

 ![Screenshot-Mastermind](https://github.com/oliverbacsi/Sense_Hat_Progs/blob/main/_screenshots/scrot-Mastermind.jpg)

 The computer will randomly pick a color out of 6 possible colors (red, yellow, green, cyan, blue, magenta) into each of 4 locations, creating a set of 4 colors (repetition possible).
 Your goal is to guess the 4 colors correctly, in correct sequence.
-Try to guess the correct color code in the less possible turns.
+Try to guess the correct color code with least possible turns.

 The computer will give You a hint after each guessing: how many of the guessed colors are a perfect match (correct color on correct location), and how many colors are right (there is such a color within the set of 4, but You guessed it on an incorrect location).
 Your guesses will appear on the left half of the screen, the computer's answers on the right half, side by side, for each guess.
 The guess list is scrollable up and down so that You can view all of Your previous guesses with their results.